Weddings – Tobago holiday accommodation

-A surprising number of our clients are married in Tobago and we receive regular enquires from people wanting a Caribbean wedding in Tobago so we thought it would be helpful to give you a picture of what is involved in getting married at Castara Retreats.
+A surprising number of our clients are married in Tobago and we receive regular enquires from people wanting Tobago holiday accommodation at Castara Retreats as an alternative to Tobago hotels as an exotic location for their wedding.
+We thought it would be helpful to give you a picture of what is involved in getting married at Castara Retreats.

 As a result of these enquiries, Porridge and Jeanell, our local managers, decided to offer a simple and affordable wedding service for our guests.
 Please note that this service is only available to guests staying at Castara Retreats for a minimum of seven nights and our maximum number for weddings is 30.
 We are happy to provide this information on the understanding that you accept that we have no responsibility for Porridge's service.